-A great trip abroad with your loved ones is an amazing chance for unique holiday photography.
+A great trip abroad with your loved ones is an amazing chance for unique vacation photography.

 In today’s article you’ll find out how to maximize photography from your trip, while still getting to spend time with the people you traveled there with.

-10. Find the Best Spots to Photograph at Your Holiday Destination
+10. Find the Best Spots of Your Destination

 Even if you’re not planning to do any photography, learning about the location you’re traveling to will enhance your experience.